developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 ## Deploying Ory Oathkeeper

-Being an stateless application by nature, Oathkeeper is a perfect fit for Kubernetes Deployment.
+Being an stateless application by nature, Oathkeeper is a perfect fit for [Kubernetes] Deployment.
 This allows us to horizontally scale it on demand.

-Let's write the server configuration and then deploy it in our Kubernetes cluster using [FluxCD].
+Let's write the server configuration and then deploy it to our Kubernetes cluster using [FluxCD].

 ### Oathkeeper Server Configuration

-As other Ory products, Oathkeeper relies heavily on its configuration file.
+As with every other of [Ory] products, Oathkeeper relies heavily on its configuration file.
 This is, as usual, written in YAML format, making it easy to read and maintain as the complexity grows.

 The following configuration is fetched in its entirety from the configuration reference[^oathkeeper-configuration] and customized to fit our need.